BananaPuncher714/Cartographer2/Cartographer2_Main/src/main/resources/README.md

 - `cartographer.settings.get.showname` - Get the value for the showname property of yourself. `true` by default
 - `cartographer.settings.setother.showname` - Set the value of the showname property for another player.
 Inherits `cartographer.settings.getother.showname`.
 - `cartographer.settings.getother.showname` - Get the value of the showname property for another player.
 Inherits `cartographer.settings.getother`.
+- `cartographer.settings.set.locale` - Set the locale for yourself. `true` by default.
+Inherits `cartographer.settings.get.locale`.
+- `cartographer.settings.get.locale` - Get the locale for yourself. `true` by default
+- `cartographer.settings.setother.locale` - Set the locale for another player.
+Inherits `cartographer.settings.getother.locale`.
+- `cartographer.settings.getother.locale` - Get the locale for another player.
+Inherits `cartographer.settings.getother`.

 ## Settings:
 - `cursor` - Whether or not the cursor is active and visible.
 Can be set to `true` or `false`.
 - `rotate` - Whether or not rotation is on.
 Can be set to `true`, `false`, or `unset`.
 - `showname` - Whether or not the player's name is visible on their cursor.
 Can be set to `true` or `false`.
 Additional settings may be added by modules.
+- `locale` - The current locale that the player is using.
+May or may not be available on the server.

 ## Module ideas
 - Show land claims